Essential norms of pointwise multipliers in the non-algebraic setting: Main results

 \begin{example}[Multipliers between Lorentz spaces $L_{p,q}$] Let $1 < p < q < \infty$.
 Again, in view of \cite[Theorem~4]{KLM19}, we have

-Moreover, it follows from \cite[Proposition~5.1]{FJT75} that Lorentz function spaces $L_{p,q}$ are $q$-DH, but since $q > 1$, they are not $1$-DH.
+Moreover, it follows from \cite[Proposition~5.1]{FJT75} that the Lorentz function spaces $L_{p,q}$ are $q$-DH, but since $q > 1$, they are not $1$-DH.
 Of course, the ideal $M(L_p(0,1),L_{p,q}(0,1))_o$ is trivial.
 On the other hand, due to the reflexivity of the space $L_p(0,1)$, each multiplication operator $M_{\lambda} \colon L_p(0,1) \rightarrow L_{p,q}(0,1)$ is weakly compact (see, e.g., \cite[p.~348]{AK06}).
-Therefore, in general, the multiplication operator can be weakly compact even though its symbol is not order continuous. \end{example}
+Therefore, in general, the multiplication operator can be weakly compact even though its symbol is not order continuous. \demo \end{example}

-It should also be added that the class of disjointly homogeneous K{\" o}the {\it sequence} spaces is not particularly rich, because, for example (and in opposition to the function case presented above), Orlicz spaces $\ell_M$ and Lorentz spaces $\ell_{p,q}$ are, excluding trivial cases, not disjointly homogeneous at all.
+\begin{remark}[About disjointly homogeneous K{\" o}the sequence spaces] It should also be added that the class of disjointly homogeneous K{\" o}the sequence spaces is not particularly rich, because, for example (and in opposition to the function case presented above), Orlicz spaces $\ell_M$ and Lorentz spaces $\ell_{p,q}$ are, excluding trivial cases, not disjointly homogeneous at all.
 This is because basic sequences in K{\" o}the sequence spaces are usually equivalent to disjoint sequences.
-The culprit for this are the echoes of the Bessaga--Pe{\l}czy{\' n}ski selection principle (cf. \cite[Proposition~3.1.10, p.~14]{AK06}).
+The culprit for this are the echoes of the Bessaga--Pe{\l}czy{\' n}ski selection principle (cf. \cite[Proposition~3.1.10, p.~14]{AK06}). \demo \end{remark}